SanthoshKannanSP/CodeClause-Sentiment-Analysis/README.md

 ```
 mkdir datasets
 ```
-Download the dataset from the given Kaggle link and move the to the datasets folder
+Download the dataset from the given Kaggle link and move it to the datasets folder
 <br>
 https://www.kaggle.com/datasets/abhi8923shriv/sentiment-analysis-dataset